kvcarido/til/powershell/working-with-users-in-batch.md

-# Edit Users in Batch
+# Working with Users in Batch

 One of the ongoing projects I've been involved in at work is standardizing the way departments and titles appear in our Microsoft 365 organization.
 With the agency scaling a bit more every year, I was tasked with updating all existing users’ titles and department information to syntactically match our new set of standards.